Academic Catalog

 3 Credit Hours

-Introduction to the writing of poetry; practice in the basics of image, metaphor, line, form, sound, and voice; the basics of seeking an audience.
-(3 lecture)
+An open enrollment introduction to the writing of poetry; practice in the basics of image, metaphor, line, form, sound, and voice; the basics of seeking an audience.

 ENGL 214 CREATIVE WRITING: NONFICTION